jahez07/learnin4romDrSreeni/LSTM/RNN_LSTM.md

 * **many to many**: Language Translation ( English -> German )

 ## **Problem with RNN**
-RNNs are good with short sequences such as:
+RNNs are good with short sequences such as:<br>
 *The sky is _________ (Answer: Blue)*

 But ....